ampers-and/Sprint-Challenge-State-Management-Smurfs/Answers.md

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

     Even though I hardly get it, I do like using redux.
 It is a very powerful tool.
-For this assignment though, I chose to use Context API for practice.